metagenomics/metagenomics-tk/docs/pipeline_configuration.md

 ### Generic SRA

-The toolkit is able to fetch fastq files based on SRA run accession ids from NCBI or from a mirror based on S3:
+The toolkit is able to fetch fastq files based on SRA run accession ids from the NCBI or from a mirror based on S3:

 ```
 input: